Scarlet firethorn

 - Is Scarlet firethorn good for the Colorado Front Range?

-- Yes.
-Scarlet firethorn is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Scarlet firethorn is a well-suited shrub for Colorado's Front Range.

 - How big does Scarlet firethorn get?